Kvieta1990/neutron_ts_tools/README.md

-### Tools for processing and post-procssing neutron total scattering data.
+### Tools for pre-processing, reducing, and post-procssing neutron total scattering data.